juancortez/shpeaustin/README.md

 ## Deploying to Bluemix
 1. In the terminal, navigate to the project's root directory.
-2. [Create a Bluemix account][] It's free.
+2. [Create a Bluemix account][].
+It's free.
 3. [Follow the instructions 3-6 on this page][]
-4. Follow the directions in the 'Creating and Binding SendGrid' section to connect to the SendGrid application.
+4. Follow the directions in the 'Creating and Binding SendGrid' section below to connect to the SendGrid application.
-5. Follow the directions in the 'Redis Database Binding' section to connect to the Redis service.
+5. Follow the directions in the 'Redis Database Binding' section below to connect to the Redis service.

 ## Creating and Binding SendGrid to Application
 In the root directory of the shpeaustin application, run the following commands: